How to use The imperative form of the verbs seguir, conseguir and perseguir in Spanish

 (ustedes) persigan

 Still facing difficulties with 'The imperative form of the verbs seguir, conseguir and perseguir'?
-Improve your Spanish with Gymglish - try our Spanish lessons for free now and receive a free level assessment!
+Learn and enhance your Spanish grammar through our online Spanish course.
+Start with a free test and improve today!

 What our users say: